zachSykes/ass-0-operationsOn2numbers/README.md

 Now you should see the project in STS with yellow milk tank on its lower right corner and blue J in its upper right corner

-### or to clone the project from github via command line to a directory
+### or to clone the project from github via command line to a directory and import into STS
 cd to where you put your example projects.<br>
 As example, at bash command line issue;<br>
 cd /c/fdu/csci3307/projects <br>